Polar bear on the Western Hudson Bay –

-- There Are More Polar Bears Now Than Ever!
-At Least That’s What the Wall Street Journal and the Heartland Institute Says… Oh really?
+There Are More Polar Bears Now Than Ever!
+At Least That’s What the Wall Street Journal and the Heartland Institute Says…

-- Who Cares?
 The polar bear has become the poster child for global warming.
 When people think of global warming, they likely conjure up an image of a cute cuddly bear cub.
-In the Western Hudson Bay, the chances are ever increasing that that cute bear cub won’t make it to adulthood.
+In Western Hudson Bay, the chances are ever-increasing that that cute bear cub won’t make it to adulthood.

 Photo Credit: Polar Bear International